Skip to content

 Administrator

 Brit-American journalist, and Founder/CEO of Baozi Buns.
-I began covering anime, donghua, K-drama and C-drama when I lived in Asia.
+Began covering anime, donghua, K-drama, C-drama when I lived in Asia.
 Then never stopped.

 View All Posts